Sankofa (film)

-Sankofa (Amharic: ሳንኮፋ) is a 1993 Ethiopian-produced drama film directed by Haile Gerima centered on the Atlantic slave trade.
+Sankofa (Amharic: ሳንኮፋ) is a 1993 Ethiopian-produced drama film written and directed by Haile Gerima that is centered on the Atlantic slave trade.
 The storyline features Oyafunmike Ogunlano, Kofi Ghanaba, Mutabaruka, Alexandra Duah, and Afemo Omilami.
-The word Sankofa derives its meaning from the Ghanaian Akan language which means to "go back, look for, and gain wisdom, power and hope," according to Dr. Anna Julia Cooper.
-The word Sankofa stresses the importance of one not drifting too far away from one's past in order to progress in the future.
+The word Sankofa is derived from the Akan language of Ghana and means to "go back, look for, and gain wisdom, power and hope," according to Dr. Anna Julia Cooper.
+The word 'Sankofa' stresses the importance of one not drifting too far away from one's past in order to progress in the future.

 In the film, Sankofa is depicted by a bird and the chants and drumming of a Divine Drummer.
-Gerima's film showed the importance of not having people of African descent drift far away from their African roots.
-Gerima used the journey of the character Mona to show how the African perception of identity included recognizing one's roots and "returning to one’s source" (Gerima).
+Gerima's film shows the importance of people of African descent not drifting far away from their African roots.
+Gerima uses the journey of the character Mona to show how the African perception of identity included recognizing one's roots and "returning to one’s source" (Gerima).